-FBI reopening investigation of Hillary Clinton email server
+FBI reviewing new emails in Clinton classified information probe

 - Comey said the FBI "cannot yet assess whether or not this material may be significant."

-(CNN)FBI Director James Comey told lawmakers Friday the bureau is a reopening the investigation into the Hillary Clinton personal email server, a surprise development with 11 days until the election.
+(CNN)FBI Director James Comey told lawmakers Friday the bureau is reviewing new information related to Hillary Clinton's personal email server, a political bombshell that comes 11 days ahead of the election.

-After recommending this year that the Department of Justice not press charges against the Secretary of State, Comey said in the letter to eight congressional committee chairman that "recent developments" urged him to take another look.
+After recommending earlier this year that the Department of Justice not press charges against the former secretary of state, Comey said in a letter to eight congressional committee chairmen that investigators are examining newly discovered emails that "appear to be pertinent" to the email probe.

 "In connection with an unrelated case, the FBI has learned of the existence of emails that appear pertinent to the investigation," Comey wrote the chairmen.
 "I am writing to inform you that the investigative team briefed me on this yesterday, and I agreed that the FBI should take appropriate investigative steps designed to allow investigators to review these emails to determine whether they contain classified information, as well as to assess their importance to our investigation."

-Comey said that he was not sure how long the additional review would take and said the FBI "cannot yet assess whether or not this material may be significant."
+Comey said he was not sure how long the additional review would take and said the FBI "cannot yet assess whether or not this material may be significant."

+The Department of Justice, which followed Comey's recommendation not to charge Clinton, declined to comment Friday.

 Law enforcement sources say the newly discovered emails are not related to WikiLeaks or the Clinton Foundation.
 They would not describe in further detail the content of the emails.
-It's also unclear whether the emails in question are from Clinton herself.
+A law enforcement official said the newly discovered emails were found on an electronic device that the FBI didn't previously have in its possession.
+The emails are not from Clinton but from someone else, according to the official.

+Still, the news is a major development unfolding in the final stretch of the campaign, uniting Republicans and putting the Clinton campaign on defense.
+GOP nominee Donald Trump and other prominent Republicans, such as Speaker Paul Ryan, jumped on Comey's announcement to blast Clinton.

 Clinton's campaign learned of the news while they were aboard a flight to Iowa.